 Of course, this doesn’t mean you should trade in your local number for a toll-free line.
 Using only an 800 number can hurt your local SEO results, but just focusing on a local audience can knock you down a few pages in search results—especially if you live in a large city.
 So what should you do?

-Here are our tips to using call tracking while strengthening your local SEO:
+Here are our tips to using call tracking while strengthening your law firm's local SEO:

 - Optimize locally.
 Your online presence will be much stronger if you have a local phone number (and geo-specific keywords that easily point users to your location), but augment your local presence with call tracking.
 Your content should have the right blend of engaging content and keywords, as well as a consistent, site-wide footer with your local phone number and address.
 This helps tag each page of your site with consistent NAP information, reinforcing your local presence in Google results.

 - Set up multiple offline tracking numbers.
-If you are running print ads, TV or radio campaigns, or are renting billboard space, you should have a different tracking number for each source.
+If you are running print ads, TV or radio campaigns, or are renting billboard space, you should have a different tracking number for each source that is worth tracking.
 This allows you to see which particular ad led to each client inquiry—and since the phone numbers are not listed online, your local SEO will not be affected.

 Find Out If Your Marketing Is Working Against You With a Free Website Analysis